DanielRobayo12/rosHandIA/README.md

       ros2 launch roshandia_pkg display.launch.py

-In rziz go to "add" and pick "RobotModel", in descripcion topic select "/robot_description", if the model don´t load, select in "Fixed Frame" the joint "arm"
+In rviz2 go to "add" and pick "RobotModel", in "Descripcion Topic" select "/robot_description", if the model don´t load, select in "Fixed Frame" the joint "arm"